AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/database-storage-troubleshooter-on-adobe-commerce.md

 Once you have reduced the number of files, run `df -h | grep mysql` and then `df -h | grep tmp` in the CLI/Terminal to check disk space usage in `/tmp` and `/data/mysql`.
 Is greater than 70% used for `/tmp` or `/data/mysql`?

 a.
 YES – Proceed to [Step 3](#step-3).
 b.
 NO – Queries may be exhausting the available storage.
 This may crash the node, killing the query and removing the `tmp` files.
-Examine the output of the `SHOW PROCESSLIST;` in the MySQL CLI for queries that may be the cause of the problem.
+Examine the output of the `SHOW PROCESSLIST;` in the [!DNL MySQL] CLI for queries that may be the cause of the problem.
 [Submit a support ticket](/help/help-center-guide/help-center/magento-help-center-user-guide.md#submit-ticket), requesting more space.

 +++